 Annie Novak is founder and director of Growing Chefs, field-to-fork food education program; the Manager of the Edible Academy (nee: Ruth Rea Howell Family Garden) at the New York Botanical Garden, and co-founder and farmer of Eagle Street Rooftop Farm in Greenpoint, Brooklyn in partnership with Goode Green and Broadway Stages.

-Annie has worked with the GrowNYC and Greenmarket, Slow Food USA and Just Food advocating and growing urban agriculture throughout NYC.
-Among other publications, Annie’s work in agriculture has been featured in New York Magazine, Edible Brooklyn and the Martha Stewart Show ; online at Grist, the Huffington Post and on the Cooking Channel; locally in her own Brooklyn neighborhood paper The Greenpoint Gazette (twice), and photographed by the Selby.
+Annie has worked with GrowNYC and Greenmarket, Slow Food USA, and Just Food advocating and growing urban agriculture.
+Among other publications, Annie’s work in agriculture has been featured in New York Magazine, Edible Brooklyn and the Martha Stewart Show ; online at Grist, the Huffington Post and on the Cooking Channel; candidly interviewed on multiple blogs and locally in her own Brooklyn neighborhood paper The Greenpoint Gazette (twice), and photographed by the Selby.
 In 2010, Annie was voted the Cutest Organic Farmer in the country by the readers of the Huffington Post.
-Annie writes in her own words for The Atlantic.

 A lifelong vegetarian, Annie’s passion for agriculture began while working in Ghana with West African chocolate farmers.
 She has since followed food to its roots has taken her to Ghana, Burkina Faso, Togo, Benin, Turkey, Peru, Bolivia, Argentina, Fiji, New Zealand, the Cook Islands, Alaska, Tanzania, Jamaica, Australia, through the West and Midwest; her adventures are cheerfully blogged at www.GrowingChefs.org.